PoliticalGraveyard.com

 Lyon, Walter (1853-1933) — of Allegheny (now part of Pittsburgh), Allegheny County, Pa.; Sewickley, Allegheny County, Pa.
 Born April 27, 1853.
 Republican.
 U.S. Attorney for the Western District of Pennsylvania, 1889-93, 1921-25; member of Pennsylvania state senate 42nd District, 1893-94; Lieutenant Governor of Pennsylvania, 1895-99; delegate to Republican National Convention from Pennsylvania, 1908, 1916, 1924, 1928.
 Died in 1933 (age about 80 years).
 Burial location unknown.

 Lyon, William III — of Woodstock, Windham County, Conn.
+Whig.
 Member of Connecticut state house of representatives from Woodstock, 1829; member of Connecticut state senate 14th District, 1844-45.
 Burial location unknown.

 Lyon, William C. — of Ohio.
 Lieutenant Governor of Ohio, 1888-90.
 Burial location unknown.

-Lyon, William H. — of Meriden, New Haven County, Conn.
+Lyon, William H. (b.
+1854) — of Meriden, New Haven County, Conn.
+Born in Meriden, New Haven County, Conn., August 11, 1854.
 Republican.
-Alternate delegate to Republican National Convention from Connecticut, 1912, 1916, 1920; member of Connecticut Republican State Central Committee, 1922.
+Candidate for Connecticut state senate 13th District, 1906; alternate delegate to Republican National Convention from Connecticut, 1912, 1916, 1920; member of Connecticut Republican State Central Committee, 1922.
 Burial location unknown.

 Lyon, William H. — of Sioux Falls, Minnehaha County, S.Dak.
 Member of South Dakota state house of representatives 10th District, 1917-20, 1925-26, 1929-30.
 Burial location unknown.

 Lyon, William H. C. (1814-1891) — of Flint, Genesee County, Mich.
 Born in Lima, Livingston County, N.Y., August 19, 1814.
-Son of Wakeman Lyon.
 Democrat.
 Grocer; hardware business; Genesee County Register of Deeds, 1859-61.
 Died in Griffin, Spalding County, Ga., February 6, 1891 (age 76 years, 171 days).
 Burial location unknown.

-Relatives: Married to Esther W. Riggs.
+Relatives: Son of Wakeman Lyon; married to Esther W. Riggs.

 Lyon, William P. — of San Jose, Santa Clara County, Calif.
 Republican.
 Alternate delegate to Republican National Convention from California, 1916.
 Burial location unknown.

 Lyon, William Penn (b.
 1822) — also known as William P. Lyon — of Wisconsin.
 Born in Chatham, Columbia County, N.Y., October 28, 1822.
-Son of Isaac Lyon and Eunice (Coffin) Lyon.
 Republican.
 Lawyer; member of Wisconsin state assembly, 1859-60; Speaker of the Wisconsin State Assembly, 1859-60; colonel in the Union Army during the Civil War; circuit judge in Wisconsin 1st Circuit, 1865-71; justice of Wisconsin state supreme court, 1871-93; appointed 1871; chief justice of Wisconsin Supreme Court, 1892-93.
 Burial location unknown.

 Presumably named for: William Penn

-Relatives: Married, November 18, 1847, to Adelia Caroline Duncombe.
+Relatives: Son of Isaac Lyon and Eunice (Coffin) Lyon; married, November 18, 1847, to Adelia Caroline Duncombe.

 "Enjoy the hospitable entertainment of a political graveyard."